-The proposed project will explore the potential for using the GUIE dataset to build up a much-needed evidence base on the relationship between RGT childhood circumstances and experiences and their educational participation and progression, including within 16-18 and post-18 education.
+The proposed project will explore the potential for using the GUIE dataset to build up a much-needed evidence base on the relationship between RGT childhood circumstances and experiences and their educational participation and progression, including within post-16 education.

 There are three main objectives to this project:

-- To shape and develop the GUIE dataset to maximise its potential for the analysis of the RGT group
+- To shape and develop the linkages of the GUIE dataset to maximise its potential for the analysis of the RGT group

 - To test the GUIE dataset and evaluate its quality for the purposes of RGT analysis by providing feedback on unmatched cases

 - To conduct initial analysis of the GUIE data with a view to demonstrating its value added in building up new evidence, knowledge and understanding of the RGT group.

 What is the potential impact of this work?

 A lack of robust data limits knowledge and understanding of the RGT community and is a barrier to effective policy interventions and, ultimately, to social change and equality.
 The proposed research will promote the public good by helping to build up quantitative evidence on the childhood circumstances and educational achievements and trajectories of children and young people from the RGT ethnic minority group, and by contributing to the evidence base for policymaking.